Readit News logoReadit News

 This beancounting really makes me sad.

-quesera · a month ago
+quesera · 7 months ago

 Configuring a static set of redirects would take a couple hours to set up, and literally zero maintenance forever.